 While staying on the Mendocino coast near Elk, we were visited by some deer who wandered unafraid around the quiet residential streets and gardens.
 We stayed in a wonderful Airbnb and also managed to spot some whales migrating up the coast (sadly I didn’t manage to photograph them).

-Up until this trip I’d only ever seen YouTube videos or photographs of otters, but suspected if I ever met them in real life they would be just as adorable.
-I’m pleased to confirm they very much are!
+Up until this trip, I’d only ever seen YouTube videos or photographs of otters, but suspected if I ever met them in real life they would be just as adorable.
+I’m pleased to confirm they are!

 After a bite to eat in Moss Landing we were lucky to see two female sea otters in the estuary, both feasting on muscles.
 A volunteer from the Hopkins Marine Station was also in the area and was happy to tell us a little more about the otters and their habitat.